Authored by the expert who managed and guided the team behind the Germany Property Pack

 What is the 5-year property price forecast for Hamburg as of 2026?

-As of early 2026, Hamburg property prices are expected to grow by approximately 15% to 25% cumulatively over the next five years, reaching their projected levels by the end of 2030.
+As of 2026, Hamburg property prices are expected to be about 15% to 25% higher over the next 5 years, with a central estimate close to 20% by 2031.

-This translates to a projected average annual appreciation rate of roughly 3% to 5% per year in Hamburg over the next five years.
+That means the projected average annual appreciation rate for Hamburg property is roughly 3% to 4.5% per year over the next 5 years.

 Which areas in Hamburg will have the best price growth over the next 5 years?